ukautz/Craft-Release/readme.md

 If you wish to use Craft, you can do so by downloading from https://buildwithcraft.com.

-Use of Craft is subject to the Craft's [license agreement](https://buildwithcraft.com/license).
+Use of Craft is subject to Craft's [license agreement](https://buildwithcraft.com/license).